hlucey/third-party/cis3-broker.md

 ### Required endpoints logic for bindable services

 If your service can be bound to applications in {{site.data.keyword.Bluemix_notm}}, it must be return API endpoints and credentials to your service consumers.
-A bindable service must use the bindable operations in the Open Service Broker specification, and implement the following endpoints/paths:
+A bindable service must use the bindable operations in the Open Service Broker specification, and implement the following endpoints or paths:

 <dl>
   <dt>bindings and credentials (PUT)</dt>